MostAwesomeDude/brismu/src/intro-logji.md

 1. {ganai *broda* gi *brode*}
 1. Therefore: {*brode*}

+Compare and contrast with the fully-formalized axiom statement, ~ax-mp.
 This schema is compatible with the syllogism schema.
 Both schemata have a bridi of the form {ganai *broda* gi *brode*}.
 Considering this more deeply leads to…

 ## Categorical logic